ktrzeciaknubisa/jxcore-issues/jxcore-cordova/_dev/notes.md

 > droid1/www/index.html

-Whe you do build, or run, it will be copied into:
+When you do build, or run, it will be copied into:
 > droid1/platforms/android/assets/www/index.html